Arizona Corporation Commission: Leadership

+Controversies

 Prior to January 5, 2016, the chairman was Susan Bitter Smith.
 She joined the commission in 2013.
 As of 2015, the Arizona Attorney General’s office began investigating a complaint that seeks to have Bitter Smith removed from her position due to conflict-of-interest issues.
 As chair of the commission, Bitter Smith is in charge of regulating the telecommunications industry.
 However, at the same time, she was a lobbyist for the industry, running her own public relations firm called Technical Solutions.
 Until recently, the company described itself on its website as a “full service government affairs company including direct federal, state and local lobbying activities with agencies ranging from the Federal Communications Commission, to the Arizona Corporation Commission, to the Arizona Legislature and Arizona municipalities.”
 The description from Technical Solution's website was removed after the Arizona Attorney General began investigating the complaint against her.

 An attorney with the Arizona Corporation Commission, Eric Hill, quit his position in June 2016 and began a new job representing rooftop solar companies such as SolarCity at the Scottsdale, Arizona-based Rose Law Group.
 The law firm represented solar companies in legal battles between solar companies and the Arizona Public Services Company (APS), which is the largest and oldest electric company in Arizona.
 The legal battles were about net metering; the two sides argued over how much electric rates should be and how much refunds should be to homeowners running rooftop solar panels.